sing-group/seda/seda-docs/source/operations.rst

 Then, three parameters allow to control the query execution:

-- *Expectation value*: the expectation value (E) threshold for saving hits.
+- *E-value*: the E-value threshold for saving hits.
 - *Max. target. seqs*: the maximum number of aligned sequences to keep.
 - *Additional parameters*: additional parameters for the BLAST command.